NoahBilmer/Raycaster/README.md

 # Background

+By "Raycasting", I'm refering to the ***psuedo***-3d rendering technique that was used in a lot of early 3D video games like DOOM and Wolfenstein-3d.

-Much of the engine is based on a [design document](https://permadi.com/1996/05/ray-casting-tutorial-table-of-contents/) by F. Permadi, although some of the decisions I made simply through inituition.
+Much of the engine is based on a detailed [design document](https://permadi.com/1996/05/ray-casting-tutorial-table-of-contents/) written by F. Permadi, although some of the decisions I made simply through inituition.
 To be specific, the primary difference between my implementation and most of the common ones is that I calculate the point of intersection between each line and player rather than arriving at the same result using grid-based math.
 This allows my engine to create objects of any size or shape, at the cost of performance.

 # Development Enviorment